tnir/eksctl/site/content/gitops-quickstart/01-apply-gitops.md

 # Setup your cluster with GitOps

 Welcome to eksctl GitOps Quick Starts.
-This will allow you to launch a fully-configured Kubernetes clusters that is ready to run production workloads in minutes.
-This will make it easy for you to get started running Kubernetes on EKS and to launch standard clusters in your organisation.
+This will allow you to launch fully-configured Kubernetes clusters that are ready to run production workloads in minutes: easy for you to get started running Kubernetes on EKS and to launch standard clusters in your organisation.

-At the end of this guide, you will have a fully-configured Kubernetes cluster including control plane, worker nodes, and all of the software needed for code deployment, monitoring, and logging.
+At the end of this guide, you will have a Kubernetes cluster including control plane, worker nodes, and all of the software needed for code deployment, monitoring, and logging.

 ## Quick Start to GitOps

 [GitOps][gitops] is a way to do Kubernetes application delivery.
-It works by using Git as a single source of truth for Kubernetes resources.
+It works by using Git as a single source of truth for Kubernetes resources and everything else.
 With Git at the center of your delivery pipelines, you and your team can make pull requests to accelerate and simplify application deployments and operations tasks to Kubernetes.

 [gitops]: https://www.weave.works/technologies/gitops/